redhat-appstudio/infra-deployments/README.md

 2) Clone SPI operator repo `git clone https://github.com/redhat-appstudio/service-provider-integration-operator && cd service-provider-integration-operator`
 3) run `vault-init.sh` script from repo root directory `./hack/vault-init.sh`

-#### Post-bootstrap Tekton Chains Configuration

-For Chains to work a key pair signing secret is required.
-You can use `cosign` to generate one and add it to the cluster by running `./hack/chains/create-signing-secret.sh`.

 ### Install Toolchain (Sandbox) Operators
 There are two scripts which you can use:
 - `./hack/sandbox-development-mode.sh` for development mode